wilmix7/NSLASH/README.md

 a)  Mostly   Used   in  Software  Developement,Mobile,  and  Cloud  Computing.

-b)  NSLASH  generates   the  combined  output  of  C Program  and
+b)  NSLASH  generates   the  combined  output  of  C like Program  and

 OOPS  Program. (combinations   of  two outputs)